 Attempts at Better Regulation

-The RIU's interest in public sector regulation began with a scoping study in 2000.
+The RIU's first publication in this area was a scoping study in 2000.
 Its Executive Summary is here.
 There then followed a number of reports including;

 - 2000 - Better Regulation Task Force - Red Tape Affecting Head Teachers